andriyor/ts-tree-cli/README.md

 ✅ colorized output

-❌ auto bump threshold
+✅ auto bump threshold

+✅ exit code on when threshold not met

-❌ output by accamulated tree threshold in console
+❌ output by accumulated tree threshold in console?

 ❌ better CLI handling